Zint Barcode Generator and Zint Barcode Studio User Manual

 The rotate_angle value can be used to rotate the image when outputting.
 Valid values are 0, 90, 180 and 270.

 The ZBarcode_Encode_File() and ZBarcode_Encode_File_and_Print() functions can be used to encode data read directly from a text file where the filename is given in the NUL-terminated filename string.
+The special filename "-" (single hyphen) can be used to read from stdin.
+Note that on Windows, filenames are assumed to be UTF-8 encoded.

 5.4 Buffering Symbols in Memory (raster)